RedMads/redmads/README.md

 <br>

-> "Give me six hours to chop down a tree and I will spend the first four debugging my code."
+> "Give me six hours to chop down a tree and I will spend the first four debugging my code."<br>
 > \-Redmad